Real Estate Summary: This Month in the 55+ Housing Market

 In This Article

-Mortgage Rates Are Trending Down
+Mortgage Rates Are On a Downward Trend

 Close up on a hand using a calculator to make a budget based on this month's real estate summary.

-Home Inventory Growth Slows
+Home Inventory Growth Is Slowing

 Focus on house keys held by excited homeowners who successfully navigated the real estate market.